wadelau/wadelau.github.io/hanjst/hanjst-variable.md

 ```
 #### Conflicts with Third Parties

-As shown above, Hanjst will parse all keys in JSON data into variable names in current JavaScript run-time.
-There is possible that too many global variables will make conflicts with third parties.
+As shown above, Hanjst will parse all keys in JSON data from server-side into variable names in current JavaScript run-time.
+It is possible that too many global variables will make conflicts with third parties.

 For example, the $dollar sign, the single sign is set to a global variable designated into jQuery.
 If a page loaded both jQuery and Hanjst, potential conflicts may exist.